apsavin/bnsf-project-stub/README.md

 # Stub to start a new [BEM](http://bem.info) project based on [bnsf](https://github.com/apsavin/bnsf)

-Project-stub is a template project repository used for bnsf projects creation.
+Project-stub is a starter-kit-like repository used for bnsf's projects creation.

 There are two main BEM libraries are linked here by default: